Before You Ride

 Bike & Build is a once-in-a-lifetime experience, but it requires a significant commitment.
 We’ve put together some resources that will help you prepare for the trip, from learning about the affordable housing cause to choosing the right cycling gear.

-All Bike & Build participants are required to raise the fundraising minimum of $5,000 for cross-country trips or $3000 for regional trips.
+Bike & Build participants are required to raise the fundraising minimum of $5,000 for cross-country trips or $3000 for regional trips.
 It’s a challenge – we’ve been there!
-But you’ll have your own fundraising page to send to your friends, family, social media network, and many others.
-We’ve also gathered the best fundraising ideas that have worked for our alumni to help you hit your mark.
+You’ll have a fundraising page to send to your friends, family, social media network, and many others, as well as a fundraising guide with our best fundraising ideas that have worked for our alumni.

 Prior to reporting to orientation, all cross-country and Drift riders pledge to ride at least: